textileio/papers/draft.md

 space, bandwidth, and time).
 They can similarly be used for initializing a local view Store during recovery.

-Compaction is a *local-only operation* (i.e., other Peers do not need to be aware that Compaction was performed) performed on an Store to free up local disk space.
+Compaction is a *local-only operation* (i.e. other Peers do not need to be aware that Compaction was performed) performed on an Store to free up local disk space.
 As a result, it can speed up re-hydration of a downstream Stores's state by reducing the number of Events that need to